transcelerate/ddf-home/CaT_home.md

 <details>
 <summary>Click for more details</summary>
 <p></p>
-There were six tracks across two categories.
-Innovative exploration not detailed below were also welcome and encouraged.
+The Connectathon had six tracks across two categories.
+Innovative exploration not detailed below was also welcomed and encouraged.
 <p></p>
 <u>Category: Data Interoperability</u>
 <p></p>
 TRACK: Connectivity Completeness
 <p></p>
-- Of the complete set of data elements within the USDM, how many elements are you able to store and transfer (up and/or down)​
+- Of the complete set of data elements within the USDM, how many elements were you able to store and transfer (up, down, or both)​
 <p></p>
 <u>Category: Solution Innovation</u>
 <p></p>